learningtitans/isbi2017-part3/README.md

 ## Obtaining and preparing the data

 External data was allowed by the challenge.
 We collected data from several sources, listed below.
-Those sources are publicly obtainable --- more or less easily --- some requiring a license agreement, some requiring payment, some requiring both.
+Those sources are publicly obtainable — more or less easily — some requiring a license agreement, some requiring payment, some requiring both.

 If you're going to use our pre-trained models (see below) and test on the official challenge validation and test splits, you just have to procure the official challenge datasets and prepare the test sets (see below).
 If you want to train the models "from scratch" and reproduce our steps exactly, you'll have to procure all datasets, and prepare the training set as well.

 ### Official challenge datasets

 The official [ISIC 2017 Challenge](https://challenge.kitware.com/#phase/5840f53ccad3a51cc66c8dab) challenge dataset has 2,000 dermoscopic images (374 melanomas, 254 seborrheic keratoses, and 1,372 benign nevi).
-It's freely available, after signing up at the challenge website. **You have to download download both training and test (and validation, if desired) sets**, and unzip them to the ~/isbi2017-part3/data/challenge directory (flat in the same directory, or in subdirectories, it does not matter).
+It's freely available, after signing up at the challenge website. **You have to download both training and test (and validation, if desired) sets**, and unzip them to the ~/isbi2017-part3/data/challenge directory (flat in the same directory, or in subdirectories, it does not matter).

-*The procedure:* (1) Download/unzip the challenge files into ~/isbi2017-part3/data/challenge.
+*The procedure:* (1) Download/unzip the challenge files into ~/isbi2017-part3/data/challenge (including ground truth data).
 (2) Delete or move the superpixel files.
 One way to accomplish it:

 ```bash
 mkdir -p ~/isbi2017-part3/data/challenge